BrandonM27/BrandonM27.github.io/_posts/2023-09-18-Fantasy-Football-Week-2.md

 ---
 I went 0-2 because I was focusing on the Fantasy Baseball Playoffs.

 No comment.
-The road to Rome begins here.
+The Road to Rome begins here.

 Season Record: 0-2-0